-E. Renewal Areas Part VII Local Government and Housing Act 1989
+D. Renewal Areas Part VII Local Government and Housing Act 1989

-Section 93(5) - Financial assistance in renewal area

-Section 97 - Powers of entry and penalty for obstruction.
+Section 93(5) - Financial assistance in renewal area Section 97 - Powers of entry and penalty for obstruction.

-- 40. In relation to the delegations set out above it is intended to delegate the Council's functions fully to the Authorised Officer and his/her nominees as described in paragraphs 10 to 16 above. - 41.
-The Assistant Director Housing and Built Environment (the Authorised Officer) is responsible for professional work and advice for the Council, Cabinet, the Planning Committee, the Directors and Officers on town and country planning, building control and engineering. - 42.
+- 40. In relation to the delegations set out above it is intended to delegate the Council's functions fully to the Authorised Officer and his/her nominees as described in paragraphs 11 to 18 above. - 41.
+The Head of Housing and Planning Services (the Authorised Officer) is responsible for professional work and advice for the Council, Cabinet, the Planning Committee, the Directors and Officers on town and country planning, building control and engineering. - 42.
 The Authorised Officer or officers (which may include contractors and officers of another authority acting on behalf of the Council) duly authorised in writing by him/her is authorised to discharge the Council's functions under the Planning legislation and any other legislation conferring powers and/or duties exercisable by the Council which bear upon his/her function and responsibilities including but not limited to the following: